ErikoX/kaboom-template-gh/README.md

 3. Run `npm install` to install all the required packages
 4. Edit dist/index.html or src/main.js
 5. Run the `buildJs` npm script and then run `runServer` to start hosting.
+Alternatively the repository will publish to github pages after a push.

 *Additional info: The buildJs script is set to watch-mode.
 You only have to run it once and it will always bundle your javascript when you change something.
 It can also throw Javascript errors.*